glennneiger/AutoApplyWebCrawler/README.md

 2. Open and Run the SQL commands as defined in file "Create Database.sql"
 3. Open and **ALTER DATA** to your personal information as described in file "Insert Your Data.sql".
 Once complete add the data by running the commands
 4. Open Configuration file found in "AutoApply/config.json" and alter the following json object properties:
-  a.
-"DetectLanguageApiKey" with API Key as received from http://ws.detectlanguage.com or change to "demo" for a few free calls
+	* "DetectLanguageApiKey" with API Key as received from http://ws.detectlanguage.com or change to "demo" for a few free calls
-  b.
-"IndeedPublisherApiKey" with API key as received from https://www.indeed.com/publisher
+	* "IndeedPublisherApiKey" with API key as received from https://www.indeed.com/publisher
-  c.
-"SqlConnectionString" with connection string to connect to Sql Server database we created and populated in steps 1 through 3
+	* "SqlConnectionString" with connection string to connect to Sql Server database we created and populated in steps 1 through 3
-  d. **"Session" with the SessionId you would like to Run as defined in CrossMyLoss database in table Sessions**
+	* **"Session" with the SessionId you would like to Run as defined in CrossMyLoss database in table Sessions**

 # Getting Finished